istio/istio.io/content/en/docs/reference/config/analysis/ist0113/index.md

 1. A policy resource in namespace `my-namespace` that contains a `target` specifying `my-service`.
-1. A policy resource in namespace `my-namespace` that does not contain a `target`.
+1. A policy resource named `default` in namespace `my-namespace` that does not contain a `target`.
 This policy implicitly applies to the entire namespace.
 1. A mesh policy resource named `default`.

 To determine which destination rules are applied to traffic sent to